jdavidlucios/jdavidlucios/README.md

 ### About Me:

-- ⌨️ Python, Java, Javascript
+- ⌨️ Solidity, Python, Java, Javascript
 - 💻 Web3 Enthusiast
 - 📫 How to reach me: juandalucio@gmail.com